terracenter/gentoo_install/README.md

 ### Choosing the right profile

-A Portage profile specifies default values for global and per-package USE flags, specifies default values for most variables found in /etc/portage/make.conf, and defines a set of system packages.
-The profiles are maintained by the Gentoo developers as part of the Portage tree (`/usr/portage/profiles`).
+A Portage profile specifies default values for global and per-package USE flags, specifies default values for most variables found in `/etc/portage/make.conf`, and defines a set of system packages.
+The profiles are maintained by the Gentoo developers as part of the Portage tree.

 List the available profiles: